HandsOnDataViz/book/docs/HandsOnDataViz.md

 Normalize Your Data
 -------------------

-When we find raw data, often it does not make sense to compare it until we *normalize* it.
-This means to adjust data that has been collected using different scales into a common scale, in order to make meaningful comparisons.
-Often we normalize *absolute numbers* into *relative numbers*, or in other words, convert *raw data* into *rates* to compare them more easily.
-Even if you’ve never heard the term, perhaps you already *normalize* data without realizing it.
+When we work with data expressed in *counts*, such as 3,133 motor vehicle crash deaths in Florida in 2018, it usually makes no sense to compare these numbers until we *normalize* them.
+This means to adjust data that has been collected using different scales into a common reference scale.
+Often we normalize *absolute numbers* into *relative numbers*, which in other words means converting *raw data* into *rates*, in order to make more meaningful comparisons.
+Even if you’ve never heard the term, perhaps you’re already normalizing data without realizing it.

-Here’s an example about motor vehicle safety that was inspired by visualization expert Alberto Cairo, with [updated 2018 data](https://www.iihs.org/topics/fatality-statistics/detail/state-by-state) from the Insurance Institute for Highway Safety (IIHS) and the US Department of Transportation.[18]
+Here’s an example about motor vehicle safety that was inspired by visualization expert Alberto Cairo, with [updated 2018 data](https://www.iihs.org/topics/fatality-statistics/detail/state-by-state) from the Insurance Institute for Highway Safety (IIHS) and the US Department of Transportation.[20]
 Over 36,000 people died in motor vehicle crashes in 2018, including car and truck drivers and occupants, motorcyclists, pedestrians, and bicyclists.
 Although only a small fraction of this data appears in the tables below, you can [view all of